actum/frontend-checklist/README.md

 * Designer has to provide design in all predefined viewports
 * Designer should use Sketch pages as actual web pages and artboards as different viewports of the pages.
 It makes it easier to see the differences between mobile/tablet/desktop versions of the page in one screen.
 * For default grid, designer can use [Bootstrap grid for Sketch](https://sketchrepo.com/free-sketch/bootstrap-4-grid-freebie/)
+* Design adapts to the features and capabilities of devices

 **Default Bootstrap 4 grid**